Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Outside the theater

-New Village Arts Theatre, an award-winning theater group, creates shows in an intimate setting in Carlsbad Village.
+New Village Arts Theatre is an award-winning theater group that creates shows in an intimate setting in Carlsbad Village.
 This small but mighty theater puts on powerful shows across performance art, musicals, and other ensembles.

-When you watch a show here, you’re getting a talent cast directly from San Diego, as the theater embraces and fosters local talent.
+When you watch a show here, you’re getting a talented cast directly from San Diego, as the theater embraces and fosters local talent.

 Spot rare gems and learn from the experts in all things gemology.